SamuelWhitby/LiDAR-GS-Benchmark/README.md

 ## Future Work
 *  To label the ground plane for all LiDAR-CS dataset scans.
-*  To populate the leaderboard with a veriety of algorithm approaches.
+*  To populate the leaderboard with a variety of algorithm approaches.
 *  To add additional spoken languages.
 *  To add additional programming languages.